TEXAN BY NATURE ANNOUNCES 2023 CONSERVATION WRANGLERS

 TxN Conservation Wrangler Program Accelerates Conservation Initiatives Impacting Texas’ Natural Resources

-The Texan by Nature team will work with the 2022 Conservation Wranglers and provide 12-18 months of tailored support in program management, strategic planning, marketing strategy, metrics capture and analysis, professional content production, and partnership development – whatever is needed to accelerate the project.
+The Texan by Nature team will work with the 2023 Conservation Wranglers and provide 12-18 months of tailored support in program management, strategic planning, marketing strategy, metrics capture and analysis including the production of United Nations Sustainable Development Report Cards, professional content creation, and partnership development – whatever is needed to accelerate the project.

 About Conservation Wrangler and Texan by Nature: